Lowkey19/frontend-assessment/readme.md

 4. Open the first accordion/tab on load.
 5. If the open accordion is selected, close it.

+--- How to run:
+1. Go to exercise2 directory -> cd exercise2
+2. Install dependencies -> yarn install
+3. Run application -> yarn start

 ###### Bonus points
 * Improve the user experience with meaningful animations/transitions.
 * Design and styling.
 * Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.
+    -> Using an increment operator on a char type variable (`++'a'`) will result in an error (`NaN`) which means that the variable is not a number.
+Without the toLowerCase method the result string of the command above would be `baNaNa`;

 Submission
 ---